Perfectionism might sound like a good thing. Who doesn’t want their work to be flawless?

 Songwriting is a layered process.
 First, you capture raw ideas.
 Later, you refine.
 Perfectionists flip this upside-down, obsessing over details when they should let the creative flow take over.

-For example: Start with a placeholder lyric.
-Instead of searching for the perfect metaphor, write, “Her love hit me like a truck.”
-It’s clunky, sure, but you can smooth it out later.
-For now, it keeps your momentum alive.
+For example, start with a placeholder lyric.
+Instead of searching for the perfect metaphor, write, “Her love is like McDonald's.”
+It’s clunky and silly, for sure, but you can brainstorm a 3-syllable word or phrse later.
+For now, it keeps your momentum alive, and maybe even smiling.

 3. You Wait for Inspiration to Strike

-Professional songwriters don’t wait for lightning to strike—they create it.
-They show up, write every day, and trust that inspiration will meet them halfway.
+Don’t wait for lightning to strike.
+Become the lightning.
+Show up, write every day, and trust that inspiration will meet you halfway.

 Here are three steps to stop waiting and start writing: